Death toll rises to 17 in California mudslides, 17 missing

 Officials have ordered residents in a large swath of Montecito to stay in their homes so that rescuers can better go about their work.

-Helicopters were ferrying people out of the Romero Canyon neighborhood, where about 300 people were cut off after a massive debris flow blocked the road into the area.
+Helicopters were ferrying people out of the Romero Canyon neighbourhood, where about 300 people were cut off after a massive debris flow blocked the road into the area.

 The mudslides closed several historic hotels, including The Four Seasons Biltmore, which had just reopened on Monday after repairing wildfire damage.
 The courtyard of the 90-year-old Montecito Inn, built by silent movie actor Charlie Chaplin, was filled with a thick crust of debris driven by the slides.